soft-lang/soft/README.md

 you need to speicfy a single character `Sigil` and prefix the keys with it in the message, so that only those placeholders will be replaced with the keys in ErrorInfo.

-To specify you want the error info key to be written in CAPS, simply write the keys in CAPS.
-Or, if you want it in lower case, simply write it in lower case.
-If you want to keep the original text as it is, then write the key in CamelCase.
-This works, because keys are guaranteed to never be a single character, only CAPS, nor only lower case.

 Any error types not defined in `error_types.csv` for the language, will result in an `ERROR` of the given error type, with the error info,